 9.3.
 Terms of Office

-9.2.1.
-The Officers of the IAEM shall serve for a term of three years and may stand for election for a second term, if suitably proposed and seconded.
+9.3.1.
+The President of IAEM shall serve for a term of two years and the Honorary Secretary and Honorary Treasurer shall each serve terms of three years.
+Each may stand for re-election for a second term in their role, if suitably proposed and seconded.
 Thereafter he/she is disqualified from holding the same office in the Association.

-9.2.4.
-The Immediate Past-Secretary will serve on the Executive Committee for a period of two years after the end of his/her term as Honorary Secretary.
+9.3.4.
+The Immediate Past-Secretary will serve on the Executive Committee for a period of a year after the end of his/her term as Honorary Secretary.

-9.2.5.
+9.3.5.
 The President-Elect shall be appointed at the Annual General Meeting a year before the end of the term of office of the President.
-If a President wishes to seek reelection for a second term and is successfully re- elected, a President-Elect will be elected a year prior to the conclusion of the second term of office.
+If a President wishes to seek re-election for a second term and is successfully re-elected, a President-Elect will be elected a year prior to the conclusion of the second term of office.
 He/she will take up office at the following year’s Annual General Meeting.
 The incoming Honorary Secretary and the incoming Honorary Treasurer shall take up office at the end of the Annual General Meeting at which they are elected.

 10. The Annual General Meeting

 10.1.
 An Annual General Meeting shall be held each year.
 A quorum shall be (i) two Officers and (ii) six non-Executive Committee Full Members or 20% of the Full Membership, whichever is the greater.